mfojtik/socker/README.md

 end
 ```

-You can use [puma](http://puma.io/) to deploy this application.
-You also need
+You can use any websockets enabled server (like [puma](http://puma.io/)) to deploy this application.

-HTML file with the JavaScript code (check examples/ directory), that will
+You also need HTML file with the JavaScript code (check examples/ directory),
-connect to this server and establish connection.
+that will speak to this server.

-The Socker::App will then start a new EM timer and broadcast the current
+The `Socker::Ap`p will then spawn a new EM timer and broadcast the current
 time to all connected users.
 After the last user disconnect, the EM timer will
 be killed (and restarted again when someone connect again).